 Increase slowly and steadily.
 I upped my walking by 2 to 5 minutes every few days.

 From there, I bet you'll notice some changes in other areas.
-Changes you never even expected.
+Changes you never even expected -- like me and the veggies.
 Hang in there, and know that I'm right there with you -- and that if you ever need a safe space to talk about your problems, I'd like this place to be one.
 In fact, I absolutely ban any and all of the usual, well-intended, but not-at-all-helpful things that people usually say to depressed people.

 And that's all I have to say on this subject, at least for now.
 I hope this was helpful!